contentauth/c2pa-python-example/README.md

 TO DO: _Explain 'O=C2PA Python Demo' and what other identifiers could be used here_.

-Response:
+You'll see a response like this:
 ```
 Created KMS key: cdd59e61-b6fa-4d95-b71f-8d6ae3f78e5e
 ```

-1. Alternatively, if you have an existing KMS key that you that you want to use for signing, then execute this command:
+Alternatively, if you have an existing KMS key that you want to use for signing, then execute this command:

 ```shell
 python setup.py generate-certificate-request {KMS_KEY_ID} {CSR_SUBJECT}